fbpx

 Once the Saturation level has been corrected, select OK on the color picker and select No on the pop-up asking to save the colors as the default.

-Step 6: Correct The Rest Of The Image Colors
+Step 5: Remove The Curves Adjustment From The Rest Of The Image

 Once the selection is inverted, click on the Curves layer mask and set your foreground color to black at the bottom of the toolbar.